Ad hoc prompts extend the system without schema changes

 The formal system didn't grow.
 A prompt absorbed the requirement.

-Why prompts carry what types can't
+Prompts carry what types can't

 Why this works: homoiconicity

 Ad hoc extension without schema changes is possible because the LLM context is a homoiconic medium — instructions and content share the same representation (natural language tokens).
 A markdown file is both content you can read/link/analyze and instructions you can hand to a sub-agent for execution.
+A CLAUDE.md rule is both documentation for humans and a behavioral constraint for agents.
 No registration, no type system gatekeeping, no compilation step.
 This is the same property that makes Lisp, Emacs, and Smalltalk extensible from within — and carries the same discoverability costs.

 Open Questions